AI Glossary

 Natural Language Understanding (NLU)

-NLU is a subset of NLP focused on interpreting the meaning and intent behind what someone says or types.
-It helps AI systems figure out what the user wants, even if the phrasing is vague or unstructured, critical for driving accurate responses and actions.
+NLU is a subset of NLP focused on interpreting meaning and intent behind language.
+It enables AI systems to understand user goals, even with vague phrasing, driving accurate, context‑aware responses and reliable actions.

 No-Code

-No-code platforms let users build AI applications, workflows, or automations without writing any code.
-Instead of programming, users work through visual interfaces, like drag-and-drop tools or form-based logic.
-It makes it possible for business teams to launch and manage AI solutions quickly, without needing deep technical skills.
+No‑code platforms let users build AI applications, workflows, or automations without coding.
+Using visual interfaces like drag‑and‑drop tools, they empower business teams to quickly launch and manage solutions, saving time and reducing reliance on deep technical expertise.

 Omni-Channel